louisenorrsen/navbar/README.md

 The website is not live for now.
 Download the files and open locally.

 ## Acknowledgements
+Kevin Powell - Create a responsive navigation nav with no JS!
 [![Kevin Powell - Create a responsive navigation nav with no JS!](http://img.youtube.com/vi/8QKOaTYvYUA/0.jpg)](http://www.youtube.com/watch?v=8QKOaTYvYUA)